 - Changes to the Coronavirus Job Retention Scheme (last updated 1 July)

-- Full examples of how to calculate the amount you should claim for an employee who is flexibly furloughed (last updated 11 September)
+- Full example of how to calculate the amount you should claim for an employee who is flexibly furloughed (last updated 1 December)

 - Penalties for not telling HMRC about Coronavirus Job Retention Scheme grant overpayments (published 28 July)